white1golf/heroku-buildpack-nodejs-oracledb/README.md

 ## oracledb

-Remove the dependency on `oracledb` from your `package.json`. [heroku-buildpack-nodejs-oracledb](https://github.com/MichaelBuhler/heroku-buildpack-nodejs-oracledb) will install it after th Oracle Instant Client libraries and environment variables have been set.
+Remove the dependency on `oracledb` from your `package.json`.
+This buildpack will install it after the Oracle Instant Client libraries have been downloaded and proper environment variables have been set.

 ## heroku-buildpack-apt

-The Oracle Instant Client libraries depend on other libraries which are not loaded into the Heroku slug by default.
-We will use Heroku's [heroku-buildpack-apt](https://github.com/heroku/heroku-buildpack-apt) to download these Debian packages when the slug is built.
+The Oracle Instant Client libraries depends on a shared library (`libaio`) which is not loaded into the Heroku's Cedar14 Ubuntu by default.
+We will use Heroku's [heroku-buildpack-apt](https://github.com/heroku/heroku-buildpack-apt) to download and install this library at build time.

-Add heroku-buildpack-apt buildpack to your app:
+Use the [Heroku CLI](https://toolbelt.heroku.com/) to add the `heroku-buildpack-apt` buildpack to your app:

-    $ heroku buildpacks:add https://github.com/heroku/heroku-buildpack-apt.git -a APP_NAME
+    $ heroku buildpacks:add https://github.com/heroku/heroku-buildpack-apt.git [ -a APP_NAME ]

-Add `Aptfile` to the root of your source code with these contents:
+Add a file called `Aptfile` to the root of your source code with these contents:

     libaio1
-    libaio-dev

 ## heroku-buildpack-nodejs-oracledb

-Add heroku-buildpack-nodejs-oracledb buildpack to your app:
+Use the [Heroku CLI](https://toolbelt.heroku.com/) to add the `heroku-buildpack-nodejs-oracledb` buildpack to your app:

-    $ heroku buildpacks:add https://github.com/MichaelBuhler/heroku-buildpack-nodejs-oracledb.git -a APP_NAME
+    $ heroku buildpacks:add https://github.com/MichaelBuhler/heroku-buildpack-nodejs-oracledb.git [ -a APP_NAME ]